Junbeomchi/proj1a/README.md

 # proj1a
-My attempt at Project 1A from CS61B Spring 2017.
+My attempt at Project 1A from CS61B Spring 2017 (Prior to officially taking the class).
 The project involved implementing two separate, but identical, deques by using a circular doubly linked list data structure and a circular array list data structure.

 The definition of deque for this project: